• Medicaid | The Lived Experience:

 Join us in our work for health justice in Florida.
 Let your voice be heard!
 Please contact us:

-• If you are currently on Medicaid and are concerned about losing coverage, sharing your story--in your words and your voice--is essential in helping ensure that everyone has health care coverage.
+• If you have lost Medicaid since April 2023 or are currently on Medicaid and are concerned about losing coverage.

 Sharing your story --in your words and your voice-- is essential.